The original Woodstock, by the numbers

 186,000 tickets sold

 186,000 tickets were sold in advance, with prices ranging from $120 in today’s dollars in advance and $160 at the gate.
-When hundreds of thousands of fans unexpectedly showed up, the only option was to open the gates and let everyone in for free.
+When hundreds of thousands of fans unexpectedly showed up, combined with fencing that couldn’t keep them out, the only option was to open the gates and let everyone in for free.

 The weekend-long event cost $18—about $120 in 2019.
 In comparison, a three-day pass to this year’s Coachella music festival in California cost $429 for general admission.
 Coachella’s headliners were Childish Gambino, Tame Impala, and Ariana Grande, compared to Woodstock’s notable acts like Crosby, Still, Nash & Young, The Grateful Dead, Joan Baez, Jefferson Airplane, and 28 others.